How do we teach phonics at Nova Primary?

 Children are taught how to read using systematic synthetic phonics and this is given a high priority throughout Foundation Stage and Key Stage 1.
 The purpose of phonics is to quickly develop pupils’ phonemic awareness which is their ability to hear, identify, and use phonemes in English.
 The aim is to systematically teach leaners the relationship between these sounds and the written spelling patterns (graphemes) which represent them.
 Phonics emphasises the skills of decoding new words by sounding them out combining (blending) the sound-spelling patterns.

-We use Letters and Sounds phonics framework to teach a sequence of skills which are broken down into 6 phonics phases (see table below).
+We currently use our own phonics framework (adapted from Letters and Sounds) to teach a sequence of skills which are broken down into 6 phonics phases (see table below).
 Through explicit daily phonics sessions, pupils are taught phonics knowledge and skills.
 This helps children build and use the relationship between sounds and letter symbols to help readers decode new words.
 The children are also taught that some words are not decodable and need to be recognised on sight.
 We teach this through daily repetition activities in order for the children to be able to read fluently.

 Phonics lessons at Nova follow the structure of: review, teach, practise and apply.
 Within lessons, we use a variety and balance of activities to help children learn e.g. recording in writing; IT based; outdoor learning; physical activities.
 Four new sounds are taught a week with a phonics recap on a Friday.